-Students in English I work through a comprehensive introduction to high school language skills via the study of fiction and nonfiction novels, short stories, and articles.
+Students in the Freshman Seminar work through a comprehensive introduction to high school language skills via the study of fiction and nonfiction novels, short stories, and articles.
 In the process we write and discuss the material we read extensively with an eye toward increasing our critical thinking and expressive ability.
 In English I we explore five different areas of study that are essential to a successful high school graduate: reading literature, reading informational texts, speaking and listening, language skills, and writing.
-The novels we read include Things Fall Apart, Of Mice and Men, and The Odyssey.
+The novels we read could include Things Fall Apart, Of Mice and Men, and The Odyssey.
 We also review the Shakespearean play, Romeo and Juliet.
 We write throughout the year which aids in our development of individual grammar skills.
+Accelerated has a faster pace and reads more significant portions of the works.